squidmin/cmake-labs/README.md

 make ExternalLibraries_Executable
 ```

+#### Note

+When building a target, all dependencies of the target are also built.

 ### Run the Executable

 After generating the project and building a specific target you might want to run the executable.